Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Solving the optimization problem

 The pseudocode for backpropagation is given in Function 1.
-It is to be noted that the backward movement in the algorithm is a natural consequence of the fact that the loss is a function of network's output.
-Using the chain rule, we need to move backward to compute all gradients.
+Backward movement in the algorithm is a natural consequence of the fact that the loss is a function of the network's output.
+By employing the chain rule, we need to move backward to compute all gradients.

-It is also easy to derive the computational complexity (or cost) of the backpropagation algorithm, i.e. the number of floating point operations needed to compute the gradients for a given data point at a given set of parameters.
-The main portion of cost is due to steps 2 (forward pass) and step 5 (backward pass) of the algorithm, which depends on the number of layers and neurons in each layer, and the cost of computing activation functions.
-Assuming that each activation or its derivative applied to a scalar requires $N$ operations, the number of operations in steps 2 and 5 are $\sum_{\ell=1}^L n_{\ell} (n_{\ell-1} + N + 1)$ and $\sum_{\ell=1}^L n_{\ell} (n_{\ell+1} + N + 1)$, respectively.
-If we further assume that the number of neurons in each layer is a fixed number $W$, and that $N$ is also of the order of $W$, then the total cost of the algorithm will be ${\mathcal O}(L \, W^2)$.
+The computational complexity of backpropagation is primarily due the forward and backward passes (steps 2 and 5) of the algorithm.
+The cost of these steps is in turn contingent upon the number of layers and neurons in each layer, as well as the computational cost of activation functions.
+If the evaluation of each activation function or its derivative requires $N$ operations, the number of operations in steps 2 and 5 is $\sum_{\ell=0}^L n_{\ell} (n_{\ell-1} + N + 1)$ and $\sum_{\ell=0}^L n_{\ell} (n_{\ell+1} + N + 1)$, respectively.
+If we further assume that the number of neurons in each layer is a constant $W$, and that $N$ is also of the order of $W$, then the total cost of the algorithm is ${\mathcal O}(L \, W^2)$.

-{\bf Efficiency of backpropagation.} In order to better appreciate backpropagation, we compare it with an alternative, simple approach for computing the gradient: numerical differentiation.
-Suppose we want to compute $\partial C_m / \partial W_{j,k}^{\ell}$ for one single weight.
-Suppose that this weight takes the $i$-th place in the parameter vector $\boldsymbol\theta$, i.e $W_{j,k}^{\ell} = {\boldsymbol\theta}_i$.
-Suppose we employ a first-order accurate numerical differentiation and approximate the derivative